rhyslwells/Data-Archive/content/pages/Quotes.md

 > "When a metric becomes a target it ceases to be a good metric"

+> "Programming is not about knowing all the answers, but knowing how to find the answers."

 ### Investing

 >“The future is a distribution of unknown probabilities”